 - Garnish with fresh chopped herbs, if desired, and serve immediately.

-**This cod serves really well with cooked rice, quinoa, or crusty bread to soak in all the juices.
+**This cod serves really well with cooked rice, quinoa, or crusty bread to soak up all the juices.